Eston Nab: Monument

 The monument is in the form of a pillar made of sandstone bricks.
 It was originally built as a lookout tower and beacon to warn of invasion during the Napoleonic Wars in the early 19th century.
 With the advent of ironstone mining in Eston Hills, the beacon was used as a house and survived until 1956.
 It was then demolished and later rebuilt into its present form.

 A plaque on the side of the monument reads:

 Wildlife and recreation

 At only 242 m above sea level at its highest point, Eston Nab is classed as lowland heath.

 Bird species found at the heath includes, lapwing, curlew, green woodpecker and linnet, whilst there are various butterflies and dragonflies.

 The area around Eston Nab is managed for its wildlife, archaeology and amenity.
-Many people use the hills for walking, cycling and horse riding.
+Many people use the hills for walking, cycling, horse riding as well as (unauthorised) off road motorcycling.
 There are several self-guided walk leaflets, which take in points of interest.
 These are available at the Flatts Lane Woodland Country Park Visitor Centre, Normanby.

 The Eston Hills provide access to the wider countryside via the public right of way network.
 The land owned or managed by the Redcar and Cleveland Borough Council is mostly bordered by farmland.
 Eston Nab commands an excellent view of the nearby Roseberry Topping, which stands higher at 320 m.